seanlikesred/flask-sheets-template-2024/README.md

 - Git
 - Anaconda (includes Python and Pip)

-For beginners, here are some instructions for how to install Anaconda, and [set up your local Python development environment](https://github.com/prof-rossetti/intro-to-python/blob/main/exercises/local-dev-setup/README.md#option-b-full-setup).
+For beginners, here are some instructions for how to install Anaconda, and [set up your local Python development environment](https://github.com/prof-rossetti/intro-to-python/blob/main/exercises/local-dev-setup/README.md#option-b-full-setup) ("full setup").

+## Setup

-## Repo Setup
+### Repo Setup

-To make a copy of the prof's template repository, click "Use this template" to create a new copy of this repository under your own control.
+From the prof's template repository, click "Use this template" to create a new copy of this repository under your own control.

 Using GitHub Desktop or the command line, clone your copy of the repo to download it onto your local machine.
 Observe the location where you downloaded it (for example the Desktop).